-We make sure our hemp is grown without pesticides in nutrient-rich U.S. soil.
+We make sure our hemp is grown free from pesticides and in nutrient-rich U.S. soil.
 When extracting the CBD, CO2 extraction ensures a clean, efficient process.

 Speaking of oil, we all know it doesn't mix with water.
 That's why it's so hard for our body to absorb the nutrients in CBD oil.
 To combat this issue, we create water-soluble hemp powder to add to our Dog Treats and Energy Drink.
 That way you (or your pet) can get your serving of CBD in a number of ways without compromising the quality.

-Lastly, we want to circle back to our mantra of not giving you anything that we wouldn’t give our family.
-This is the cornerstone of our belief system and why our products are 0.0% THC.
+Lastly, we want to circle back to our mantra of not giving you anything that we wouldn't give our family.
+This is the cornerstone of our belief system and why we offer products that are 0.0% THC.
 With that being said, we still maintain the integrity of many of the other beneficial compounds in the hemp plant.

 Get Educated and Get Well

-You only have one body, so treat it kindly.
-Do you need help supporting a healthy lifestyle?
-Perhaps premium grade hemp extract is the answer.
-Before you go out and purchase every CBD product you see, make sure you read up on the company first.
-If you can’t find lab results or information on their process, move on.
+You only have one body, so treat it well.
+If you need help supporting a healthy lifestyle, premium grade hemp extract may be your answer.
+Before you go out and purchase every CBD product you see, make sure you look into the company first.
+If you can't find lab results or information on their process, move on.
 There are plenty of other companies out there who are eager, excited and proud to share that kind of information with you!